OSInside/kiwi/doc/source/overview.rst

 system within a file.
 The image represents an operation system and, optionally, contains the "final" configuration.

-KIWI creates images in a two step process:
+{kiwi} creates images in a two step process:

 1. The first step, the *prepare operation*, generates a so-called *unpacked image tree* (directory) using the information provided in